Stravah/eosin/README.md

 ### The Assumptions We Make

 To manage all these headaches, we made a few assumptions:

 - **Dates Are Key**: We treat the date header as the most reliable thing on the page.
 We use it to figure out the structure of the table and align everything else around it.
 - **Smart Date Parsing**: Eosin will try to pull together broken or spread-out dates and align them.
 If it still doesn’t make sense, we’ll ignore it and move on.
 - **Headers Don’t Overlap**: We assume headers don’t interfere with each other, making them useful to anchor the rest of the data.
 - **Spacing is Reasonably Consistent Across Pages**: While row and column spacing might be all over the place on one page, we assume it doesn’t change too wildly across the different pages.

+### Known Issues and TODOs

+- Last row of the table is clipped out intentionally currently for testing purposes.
+- The date parser library is quite slow and also accepts incorrect dates sometimes (for example '01/01/2024 d' is accepted as valid)
+- The parser currently does not differentiate between dates that are top aligned, center aligned, or bottom aligned.
+- Padding between the date header and adjacent headers isn't calculated correctly, currently we assume a fixed padding.
+- Whenever we need to search for a certain word/property within a word, we currently iterate over every word in the document.
+Should implement a hashmap type structure for this.
+- Only the first page of the document is parsed currently for testing purposes.
+- The parser currently does not differentiate between different types of transactions (credit, debit, etc.) within the text itself (for example '15CR' or '15DR')